mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ## Models

+(TODO) - rewrite for DM 0.9, and make this section clearer

 ### Getting started

 Having discussed the functionality we can deduce that we will need the following models, `Post`, `Comment`, `Tag`, `User` and `Image`.